AnujaK/restfiddle/README.md

 Using MongoDB 3.x
 ==========

 Download the latest MongoDB version.
 After kappa release, RESTFiddle has enabled authentication and moved to version 3.0.
 To start using this, create a configuration file mongo.conf at a location.e.g.
 F:\restfiddledata\.
-Create mongo.log file for logging e.g. F:\restfiddledata\log\
+Create mongo.log file for logging e.g. F:\restfiddledata\log\ This is how configuration file looks like:

 ```
 bind_ip = 127.0.0.1